SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 </kml>
 ```

-From Placemark with LineString geometry will be created route geofence with radius=default_radius.
+From `Placemark` with `LineString` geometry will be created route geofence with a radius=default_radius.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <kml xmlns="http://www.opengis.net/kml/2.2">